 ORAL ANTI-INFLAMMATORY MEDICATION-for short duration only.

 SHOE SELECTION-avoiding high heels along with boat shoes, flip flops or any shoe with very flimsy soles should also help as well.
 Additionally, avoid going barefoot for extended periods of time.
+The best shoes for capsulitis include those with a stiff and cushioned sole such as those found in most sneakers and casual laced shoes.

 REDUCTION IN CERTAIN ACTIVITIES-avoiding activities which seem to exacerbate the problem.
 If you do not eliminate the activities that are creating the problem, then the chances of this condition clearing up, even with medical intervention, is drastically reduced.

 ORTHOTIC WITH METATARSAL PAD-in individuals where the pain improves but does not “go away” many times I will put them in prescription orthotics with a built in metatarsal pad that basically lifts the metatarsal bone so there is not so much stretching of the plantar capsule as the patient walks.
+The best orthotics for capsulitis must contain a metatarsal pad or metatarsal bar.

 IMMOBILIZATION-wearing a surgical shoe or use of a CAM walker, keeps the toes from bending and over the course of a few weeks can result in the resolution of the problem.